kshulgina/codetta/README.md

 		cd easel; make install
 		cd ../..

-	Codetta will expect to find the HMMER and Easel programs in the directory `codetta/hmmer-3.1b2/bin` unless otherwise specified as an argument.
+	Codetta will expect to find the HMMER and Easel programs in the directory `codetta/hmmer-3.1b2/bin` unless otherwise specified in the `--hmmer_directory` argument.

 If you plan on analyzing your own nucleotide sequences (Step 1), then you will also need: